 It seems like we spend most of our lives online these days, sharing more personal information than ever before.
-To make sure our online activity is as safe and secure as possible, many people prefer to use a VPN when connecting to the internet, at home, at work, and on public Wi-Fi.
+To make sure their online activity is as safe and secure as possible, many people prefer to use a VPN when connecting to the internet, at home, at work, and on public Wi-Fi.

 VPN stands for Virtual Private Network.
 In the simplest terms, a VPN creates a private network connection that you can access on your computer, laptop or mobile device.

-As you explore the internet from this secure space, the data that you send and receive is encrypted, which gives you more security and anonymity while online.
+As you explore the internet from this secure space, the data that you send and receive is fully encrypted, which gives you more security and anonymity while online.

 When you use a VPN, those data packets are encrypted at the originating point, usually hiding both the data as well as the information about your originating IP address.